jspecht3/pixi-tutorial/README.md

 ```
 If you are not in a `conda` environment, good, the next step will not apply to you.

-To get into an isolated environment for testing and replication purposes, we do not want to be in our own python environment that will have random packages installed.
+To enter an isolated environment for testing and replication purposes, we do not want to be in our own python environment as all of our base environments may be different.
+Even if we have the same packages, we may have different versions of the packages.
 ```
 (base) joe@v5:~$
 (base) joe@v5:~$ conda deactivate joe@v5:~$
 ```

 Check that `python` does not work to verify no funny business is afoot.
+You may have python installed in another way; it is inconsequantial if you do.
 ```
 $ python
 Command 'python' not found, did you mean:...